miriamposner/downloadmhljournals/readme.md

 (**CSV**, which stands for **comma-separated values,** is a generic term for a spreadsheet.
 It's a little bit like a .txt document versus a .docx document.
 By default, CSVs usually open in Excel, or whichever spreadsheet application you have on your computer.)

+*Note: As of April 9, 2016, the link to the CSV on the MHL's Browse Journals page is broken.
+However, you can access an archived version of this spreadsheet [here](https://web.archive.org/web/20151005165810/http://www.medicalheritage.org/wp-content/uploads/2015/03/Serial-Titles-User-List_v8.csv).*

 ![][2]

 [2]: images/download-journals-in-bulk-from-the-medical-heritage-library/figure-out-what-you-want--1-.png